openbrewhub/open-brew/README.md

 - Directly import your favourite recipes to your IoT-Device
 - Address all automated parts (SSRs; Pumps; ...) in this json format

 # Open Brew - Format Description
-Here we go with some documentation.
-Each field will appear by it's name, type and description.

-## Index
 * [Supported Solids](#supported-solids)
 * [Supported Unit Types](#supported-unit-types)
   * [Unit Type Value Description](#unit-type-value-description)